No time for the full article now? Read the abbreviated version here

 Backup And Restore With lakeFS

-Branch Aware Managed Garbage Collection
+2. Branch Aware Managed Garbage Collection

-Managing data, you need to manage the tradeoff between being able to restore and recover historical data on one hand, and delete old data on the other.
+Managing data, you need to manage the tradeoff between being able to restore and recover historical data on the one hand and delete old data on the other.
 Data deletion might be required simply for cost reduction (i.e. should I keep all steps in an ETL process or only be able to restore the output?
 Should I also be able to restore the raw data?).
-Furthermore, regulations like GDPR might require deleting users’ information throughout your entire data stack (including older versions of the data).

-Simple configurations for advanced GC Capabilities
+Simple Configurations for Advanced GC Capabilities

 lakeFS provides GC (Garbage Collection) functionality, that is branch and repository aware (This is a managed service in lakeFS Cloud).
 This gives a simple ability to control how far back data should be reproducible for different types of data.